 September 09, 2022

-What is SIM swapping?
+What is a SIM swap?

-Dangers of SIM swapping
+The dangers of SIM swapping

 How common is SIM swapping?

 In 2020, the FBI received 320 reports of SIM swapping, and that number grew to 1,611 in 2021, which could mean that this scam is becoming more common.
 These numbers are actually much higher as most people don’t report SIM swap attacks.
 There have also been a few high-profile cases in the media, including one in which ex-Twitter CEO Jack Dorsey became a victim.
 Even the most technologically literate people can experience SIM swapping.
 Awareness and preventive measures are crucial for everyone.

 4 signs that you’ve been a victim of SIM swapping